enricovianello/storm-deployment-test/README.md

 * JAVA\_LOCATION: a different java location
 * FS\_TYPE: values are "DISK" or "GPFS" (default: DISK)

+By default, the storm deployment script looks for a setup script in:

+	/root/storm-setup.sh

+If this file exists, the deployment script will source its content first of all.

-Then, launch the deployment script.
+To launch the deployment script:

+	sh emi-storm-clean-deployment.sh

-So, for example, to deploy the latest EMI3 StoRM packages on a SL6 you had to do these following commands:
+So, for example, to deploy the latest EMI3 StoRM packages on a SL6 you can do the following commands:

 	wget https://raw.github.com/italiangrid/storm-deployment-test/master/setup-scripts/SL6/setup-emi3-devel-sl6.sh
 	source setup-emi3-devel-sl6.sh